Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ## Multi-languages support

-Now that we know how to create and use those resources, you may want them to be shown in the same language as the product in a specific Marketplace.
-For that we will need to add additional sub-resources to those objects so that the title of the additional fields can store their translation.
+Once the resources have been created and used, you may want them to be shown in the same language as the product in a specific Marketplace.
+To do this, you can add additional sub-resources to those objects so that the title of the additional fields can store their translation.

 References: